Widerøe

-Widerøes Flyveselskap AS, trading as Widerøe, is a Norwegian airline, and is the largest regional airline operating in the Nordic countries.
-The airline's fleet of 40 Bombardier Dash 8 aircraft, and 3 Embraer E190-E2 aircraft, serves over 40 domestic and international destinations.
+Widerøes Flyveselskap AS, trading as Widerøe, is a Norwegian regional airline, and the largest regional airline operating in the Nordic countries.
+The airline's fleet of 48 aircraft includes 45 De Havilland Dash 8 turboprops as well as three Embraer 190-E2 aircraft, serving 49 domestic and international destinations.
 Widerøe has a turnover of 3.5 billion kr; carries 2.8 million annual passengers; has 3,500 employees and performs 450 take-offs and landings each day.
-Public service obligation services to regional airports make up slightly less than half of Widerøe's operations.
-The remaining services are to primary airports in Northern Norway, and services from Sandefjord Airport, Torp and Bergen Airport, Flesland to other primary airports, and some international services from Oslo/Gardermoen, Sandefjord/Torp, Kristiansand/Kjevik, Stavanger/Sola, Bergen/Flesland and Trondheim/Værnes.

-The company's head offices are in Bodø, although it retains a large administrative center in Lysaker, Oslo.
-The main bases are Sandefjord Airport, Torp, Bodø Airport, Tromsø Airport, Langnes, Bergen Airport, Flesland, Kirkenes Airport and Oslo Airport, Gardermoen.
-Widerøe's operations are focused on point-to-point transit, although the airline essentially feeds medium-haul and international airlines.
-Widerøe has interlining agreements and participates in EuroBonus for international flights.
+The company's head offices are in Bodø, although it retains a large administrative center in Oslo and a smaller office in Mosjøen.
+The main bases are Sandefjord, Bodø, Tromsø, Bergen, and Oslo.
+Widerøe also has a technical base in Florø.